nil-vr/nil.qr/README.md

 This repository contains a nil.qr Unity package containing a QrCode component.
-The QrCode component uses U# code to render a QR codes to tiny textures.
+The QrCode component uses U# code to render QR codes to tiny textures.
 The included QrCode material uses a special shader so the textures stay sharp even when they are viewed at very large sizes.

 # Installation